hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/gui/styles.md

 5. **Fixture for Valid Widget:** The `example_widget` fixture is critical for ensuring that the tests are operating on valid instances of `QtWidgets.QWidget`, removing potential issues with instantiation within the test itself.

-This revised solution addresses the potential issues and demonstrates a comprehensive approach to testing `set_fixed_size`.
+This revised solution addresses the potential issues and demonStartes a comprehensive approach to testing `set_fixed_size`.
 Remember to install the `PyQt6` library if you haven't already. `pip install PyQt6`